mouse-org/virtual-emoti-con/README.md

 Everything below is for the dyanmic version of the site, this version is a new static version of the site with just html files.

+GitHub Pages made me choose a Jeckyll theme even though we're not using Jeckyll.

 ---

 Virtual Emoti-Con is kind of a mess, sorry!
 To be honest, I wouldn’t recommend re-using this code, and more just using the lessons learned when designing a future Virtual Emoti-Con website.